PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 The first Beta version of PrestaShop 1.7.8.0 is now ready for you to test!

 We are very happy to announce today the release of the beta version of 1.7.8.
-This version includes many features and bug fixes, we count on you to test every nook and cranny and report any bugs you encounter.
+This version includes many features and bug fixes, we count on you to test the Beta and report any bugs you encounter.

 The latest features: we have the redesign of the translation system that facilitates export and translation of your modules and themes, a new custom header for multistore fans and many other improvements.

-//Focus on the contribution (stats)

 With more than 1,372 merged Pull Requests and 241 bug fixes, including 17 major and 4 Topwatcher (issues that are followed by more than 5 people), this is one of our biggest releases yet!
 We need the help of all the community to test this version.

+Also, a big thank you to our 163 contributors with whom we would not have had this beautiful version.
+And a warm welcome to the 93 new contributors for their first contribution.

 **Remember, this beta version is pre-release software and is expected to have bugs.
 Do not use it in your production shop!**